U2NG/gps_r/IntroR_Data_Structures.md

 * There is also the general read.table function that is used if the columns in your data are delimited by a character other that commas or tabs.

-With data loaded, we can now explore our data set, pull out columns and specify the musing the $ operator:
+With data loaded, we can now explore our data set, pull out columns and specify the musing the **$ operator**:

 ```R